Grantikins/MoneyManager/README.md

 TO RUN:
 CD to the correct directory
-Make a directory named "data" using mkdir data
+Make a directory named "data" using command: mkdir data
 type command: mongod --dbpath data/ --port 27017 --bind_ip '127.0.0.1'
 open second terminal, cd to directory
-type npm start
+type command: npm start

 Then use your web browser and go to localhost:3000